 Employment permitted for certain H-4 dependents

 H-4 dependents are not eligible for employment authorization.
-However, an H-4 spouse may apply for work authorization with USCIS if the H-1B employee has:
+However, an H-4 spouse is eligible to apply for work authorization with USCIS if the H-1B employee: they meet the following criteria:

 To apply for work authorization, the H-4 spouse must file a Form I-765 Application for Employment Authorization with USCIS.
 The spouse needs to carefully review the Form I-765 instructions or consult with an immigration attorney before completing and submitting the form.
 The Form I-765 is an H-4 spouse’s personal application for an optional benefit, so FSIS cannot assist with preparing and filing these applications.
 If USCIS approves the Form I-765, the H-4 spouse will receive an Employment Authorization Document (EAD).
 The spouse may begin working in the U.S. after receiving the EAD.